Ads

 Shutting down the welding equipment is fairly simple when some basic steps are followed:

 • Turn off the flame by closing the acetylene valve on the torch first.
 This shuts the flame off quickly.
 Then, close the oxygen valve on the torch handle.
-Also, close oxygen valve on cutting torch, if applicable.
+Also close the oxygen valve on the cutting torch, if applicable.

 • If the equipment is not used in the immediate future (approximately the next 30 minutes), the valves on the acetylene and oxygen cylinders should be closed and pressure relieved from the hoses.

-• In a well-ventilated area, open the acetylene valve on the torch and allow the gas to escape to the outside atmosphere, and then close the valve.
+• In a well-ventilated area, open the acetylene valve on the torch and allow the gas to escape into the atmosphere, and then close the valve.

 • Open the oxygen valve on the torch, allow the gas to escape, and then close the valve.